Strange as It Seems: Radio show

 The Strange as It Seems radio program was picked up as a 30-minute network program on the Columbia Broadcasting System from August 17, 1939, to December 26, 1940, on Thursdays at 8:30 P.M.
 (7:30 P.M. during the summer daylight saving time).
-There were 72 broadcasts of these 1⁄2 hour broadcasts.
+There were 72 of these half-hour broadcasts.
 The sponsor was Palmolive Shave Cream and the host was Alois Havrilla.
 Havrilla was the announcer on the Stranger Than Fiction movie shorts beginning in 1934 and continuing in that role until the shorts were ended in 1942.
 Stranger Than Fiction was the successor to the Strange as It Seems movie shorts that ran from 1930 until 1934.

 The program had one final run in its original 15 minute format from Nov.
 10, 1946 to April 13, 1947, airing at 7:30 PM on Sunday nights.
 There were 22 episodes aired in this run.
 In the newspaper story about the death of John Hix on June 6, 1944, Ernest Hix stated there were over 600 radio programs produced, indicating there were other shows than those so far identified.

-Gayne Whitman (announcer 1935–1939)
+Gayne Whitman (announcer, 1935–1939)

 Alfred Vosburgh was born March 19, 1890, in Chicago, Illinois.
 He first used the stage name of Alfred Whitman when he began acting in silent films in 1917.
 He later used the stage name Gayne Whitman, beginning in 1925.
 He was an American radio and film actor.
 On radio, he played the title role in Chandu the Magician and was an announcer on other programs.
 He appeared in 213 films between 1904 and 1957.
 His wife was the former Estelle Allen.
-Whitman died on August 31, 1958, in Los Angeles, CA of a heart attack.
+Whitman died on August 31, 1958, in Los Angeles, California, of a heart attack.

-Gordon "Felix" Mills (musical director (1935–1939)
+Gordon "Felix" Mills (musical director, 1935–1939)

 Gordon 'Felix' Mills was born on July 28, 1901, in Fort Collins, Colorado.
 He was a highly successful composer-arranger-conductor during the Golden Age of Radio in the 1930s and 1940s.
 He was the musical director for The Mickey Mouse Theater of the Air, a Disney radio show of the 1930s.
 Mills created a "gadget band" with wild instruments for Donald Duck to direct on some episodes.

 He was also the musical director for CBS Radio's Silver Theater from 1937 to 1947.
 Choosing to retire rather than fire a few band members during the Red Inquisition, he built a home in Morro Bay, California to pursue his favorite hobbies, sailing and slide photography.
 Mills died on April 5, 1987, at Morro Bay, California.